Tvn2005/Blog-Generation-USing-LLAMA2-From-Meta/README.md

-In this project, an end-to-end LLM project using LLAMA-2 was implemented in order to create a web application for blog generation.
+In this project, an end-to-end LLM project using LLAMA-2 was implemented in order to create blog generation content via web application interface.
 The Llama-2 hugging face model weight was utilized during development and implementation.
 A family of pre-trained and fine-tuned LLMS, with scales ranging from 7B to 70B parameters (7B, 13B, and 70B), is included in the Llama-2 release.
-The local environment in which this project was implemented had four cores and eight logical processors.
+However,the local environment in which this project was implemented had four cores and eight logical processors.
 It was simpler to use the 7B parametered llama-2 model.

 **Project execution steps:**
 1. Get the most recent model weights from the community of hugging face.
 (Website: huggingface.co/TheBloke/Llama-2-7B-Chat-GGML/tree/main)